 Pedro Piquet is a Brazilian racing driver, a son of the three-time F1 champion Nelson Piquet and a half-brother of the former F1 driver and Formula E champion Nelson Piquet Jr.

 Like his father and half-brother, Pedro already showed the championship-winning potential in his short career, capturing two titles in the Brazilian Formula 3 in 2014 and 2015.
-Pedro currently competes in the GP3 Series, a ladder series two steps below the Formula 1, and his ultimate plan is to succeed a father in the premier open-wheel championship.
+Pedro currently competes in the FIA Formula 3 Championship, a ladder series two steps below the Formula 1, and his ultimate plan is to succeed a father in the premier open-wheel championship.

 Pedro Piquet and Nelson Piquet